Microsoft Teams Toolkit for Visual Studio Code

 Create your project

-Use the Teams Toolkit in Visual Studio Code to set up your first app project.
-Create your app project using the following steps:
+Use the Teams Toolkit for Visual Studio Code to set up your first app project.
+Create your tab app project using the following steps:

 Configure your app

 At its core, the Teams app embraces three components:

 When an app is installed, the Teams client parses the manifest file to determine needed information like the name of your app and the URL where the services are located.

 Read more on Preview and customize manifest file.

 Preview your app on your local/remote dev environment